Achieving Dexterous Bidirectional Interaction in Uncertain Conditions for Medical Robotics: Experiments

 We have designed four experiments to evaluate the capabilities of the proposed method in medical robotics and identify limitations.
-The first experiment targets surgery, and it is specific to using a scalpel to cut a silicone model of the human skin (Fig. \ref{fig:End-Effectors}.a).
-The second experiment is a rehabilitation application, shown in Fig. \ref{fig:End-Effectors}.b.
+The first experiment targets surgery, and it is specific to using a scalpel to cut a silicone model of the human skin (Fig. \ref{fig:End-Effectors}a).
+The second experiment is a rehabilitation application, shown in Fig. \ref{fig:End-Effectors}b.
 It evaluates the system's capabilities to be deployed as a physical interface between the patient and the therapist during occupational therapy.
-The third experiment assesses the capabilities of the proposed method when performing an ultrasound scan (Fig. \ref{fig:End-Effectors}.c).
+The third experiment assesses the capabilities of the proposed method when performing an ultrasound scan (Fig. \ref{fig:End-Effectors}c).
 We used a phantom made of gelatin balloons (i.e., bladders, water and fruit.
 The fourth experiments evaluate the system's responsiveness in coordinated bi-manual manipulation of a fragile object (i.e., potato chip), evaluating the ability of the system to perform these tasks without reprogramming the controllers.
 However, it required the introduction of a soft force sensor at the end-effector (Fig. \ref{fig:End-Effectors}.d) to enhance the perception of the interaction forces.
-The parameters of the controllers are the same used in \cite{Wen2022}, and they are available in the Appendix A. We also want to remark that we are focusing on the linear components of the control because the angular components are expressed in quaternion, and the is not an intuitive way to visualise the results.
+We also want to remark that we are focusing on the linear components of the control because the angular components are expressed in quaternion, and there is no intuitive way to visualise the results.